radiantearth/stac-api-spec/core/README.md

 to understand conformance from a single request to the landing page.
 Implementers who implement the `OGC API - Features` and/or
 `STAC API - Features` conformance classes must also implement the `/conformance` endpoint.

+The scope of the conformance classes declared in the `conformsTo` field and the `/conformance` endpoint are limited to the STAC API Catalog that declares them.
+A STAC API Catalog may link to sub-catalogs within it via `child` links that declare different conformance classes.
+This is useful when an entire catalog cannot be searched against to support the `STAC API - Item Search` conformance class, perhaps because it uses multiple databases to store items, but sub-catalogs whose items are all in one database can support search.

 ## Link Relations

 The following Link relations shall exist in the Landing Page (root).